House probes Ford’s CATL battery pivot as data-center storage plans widen

 Ford is setting up a CATL-licensed LFP battery plant in Marshall, Michigan.
 Announced in 2023, production is expected to kick off by 2026.
 This facility will supply cells for Ford’s upcoming midsize electric truck, priced around $30,000.

 On Tuesday, Ford appointed longtime executive Lisa Drake as president of its new energy storage division, Ford Energy, aiming to capitalize on battery technology beyond cars.
 Vice Chair John Lawler called Drake’s leadership “essential” to addressing the growing demand for battery storage.
 Drake added that the unit will focus on “maximizing the value” of Ford’s battery manufacturing strengths.
-2
+Ford From the Road

 The next move hinges on how aggressively Congress acts and how federal rules are enforced on licensing deals involving Chinese technology.
 Should policymakers determine the deal violates tax credit restrictions, Ford might encounter increased expenses, delayed launches, or a smaller customer base.